 10. Data Protection by Design and Default

 Under the GDPR and the DPA, the College has an obligation to consider the impact on data privacy during all processing activities.
 This includes implementing appropriate technical and organisational measures to minimise the potential negative impact processing can have on the data subjects’ privacy.
+These include encryption, password protection, virus and malware protection and mandatory staff training.

 11. Data Protection Impact Assessment (DPIA)